angelhof/angelhof.github.io/_drafts/2019-03-04-an_optimality_theory_of_concurrency_control_for_databases.md

 - **Information:**
   Which represents the information that the scheduler needs to make its decision.
 This typically includes syntactic and semantic information for the transactions as well as the integrity constraints.

 Our objective as the designers of a scheduler is for it preserve the consistency requirements of the database, while striking a balance between performance and information needed.
 In this paper, the authors formalize this tradeoff between performance and needed information, and present upper bounds for several information granularities.
-They show that given only syntactic information, **serialization** [Bernstein et al 1978, Papadimitriou 1979] is the best one can hope for and when also given semantic information, **serialization** can be relaxed to a weaker form.
+They show that given only syntactic information, **serialization** [[Bernstein et al 1978](#bernstein-1978), [Papadimitriou 1978](#papadimitriou-1978)] is the best one can hope for and when also given semantic information, **serialization** can be relaxed to a weaker form.

 <!-- Consistency is the primary objective of concurrent "access" control.
 However, it is not the only -->